 Kavana's mission is to "empower participants to create a meaningful Jewish life" -- which means that the choice is yours to decide where you want to be; think of it as a "choose your own adventure" High Holiday experience!
 This year, more than ever, we will offer a wide array of services and programs to meet the needs of our diverse Jewish community.
 So, whatever path(s) you choose -- meals, family/kids' programming, traditional services, musical & contemplative services, meditation and yoga, learning sessions, or some combo of all of these -- we hope that these holidays will provide you with an opportunity for serious reflection and introspection, a feeling of newness, and a commitment to growth and betterment of the self, the community, and the world.

 - Location: The High Holiday services and programs will take place in two different locations in Queen Anne (we have reserved two venues just a few blocks apart to enable ease of participation and movement between offerings!).
 Location details for all High Holiday events will be sent once you register and payment has been received.

-- Cost: We request a donation of $18 per partner, $180 per non-partner, to help us cover the many costs of making these holidays happen!
-(That said, no one will be turned away for inability to pay - you will have the opportunity to adjust the donation amount if needed in the registration process.)
+- Cost: We request $18 per partner, $250 per non-partner, to help us cover the many costs of making these holidays happen!
 Please see the Q&A section below for pricing details and send us an email if you have any questions.

 - Registration: Advanced registration is required.
 Once your payment has been received, you will be sent an email with the schedule and location details.